florivz/mds-influxdb/README.md

   2. Reading the highest measured temperature over all devices.
   3. Calculating the worst the worst air quality by aggregating “co”, “lpg” and “smoke” per device.
 Sum of the % for each device.
+  4. Calculate average temperature to humidity ratio across all devices within a day.
+  5. Calculate average temperature to humidity ratio across all devices within a minute
 - Measure and compare query performance, data ingestion speed, and storage efficiency.
 - Summarize findings and provide recommendations for similar IoT analytics scenarios.